pblaney/mgp1000/README.md

 # mv nextflow_report.*.html logs/preprocessing
 # mv timeline_report.*.html logs/preprocessing
 # mv trace.*.txt logs/preprocessing
-# mv output/preprocessing/finalPreprocessedBams/* input/preprocessedBams
 ```

 ## Run the Germline Variant Analysis Step of the Pipeline
-Next, the Germline Variant Analysis step of the pipeline can be started.
 The most important component of this step of the pipeline is the user-provided sample sheet CSV.
 This file includes two comma-separated columns: filename of normal sample BAMs and filename of corresponding paired tumor sample BAMs.
 An example of this is provided in `samplesheet.csv` within the `testSamples` directory.
 The sample sheet file should typically be within the main `mgp1000` directory.

 ### Note on Parameters
 There are two parameters that will prepare necessary reference files as part of this step of the pipeline, `--vep_ref_cached` and `--ref_vcf_concatenated`.
 These parameters must be be set to `no` for the first run of the Germline Variant Analysis step of the pipeline.